AzanHaider11/AzanHaider11/README.md

 - 👋 Hi, I’m @AzanHaider11
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Web Devolpment with Flask
-- 💞️ I’m looking to collaborate on a Software Development Project in a professional environment
+- 💞️ I’m looking to collaborate on a Software Development project in a professional environment
 - 📫 How to reach me |azan.haider@ryerson.ca|

 <!---